priyanshap/ai-reliability-judge/README.md

 - **Iron Intelligence – Oumi reliability brain**
 To explore an “Oumi-style” reliability brain, AI Reliability Judge includes a small metrics-based scoring script:

   - The `oumi/github_score.py` script calls the public GitHub REST API for a given `<owner> <repo>` pair and reads basic repository metrics such as stars and open     issues. [web:126][web:132]
   - It converts these metrics into a rough 0–100 reliability score plus a Low / Medium / High risk label by rewarding popular repos (more stars) and penalizing        repos with many unresolved issues.
-- For the demo, this script is run manually on a few example repositories (for example, `python oumi/github_score.py vercel next.js`), and the resulting Oumi-style scores are compared with the judgments produced by the in-app evaluator.
+  - For the demo, this script is run manually on a few example repositories (for example, `python oumi/github_score.py vercel next.js`), and the resulting Oumi-       style scores are compared with the judgments produced by the in-app evaluator.

 This `oumi/` module acts as a prototype “Oumi reliability brain” that can later be plugged directly into the `/api/run` evaluator pipeline for fully integrated scoring.